 If you fancy wandering around outside, the house has an extensive garden with over 1,000 species of rhododendrons and is situated in the large Pollok County Park, often voted as one of the best parks in the UK.
 To reach Pollok House from central Glasgow, you will need to take public transport (bus or train) or drive.

 We had a great time visiting Pollok House and would recommend spending at least 2 hours here so you have enough time to explore both the house and gardens.
 I would also recommend leaving some extra time for a cup of tea or light meal.
 If you are interested in visiting, you can check out our full article for loads of photos and details about our visit to Pollok House (and our escape room experience!).

-NOTE: The museum is currently undergoing significant restoration and will likely be closed to the public until 2020.
+NOTE: The museum is currently undergoing significant restoration and will likely be closed to the public until Spring 2021.
 However, parts of the Burrell Collection can still be seen on loan at other Glasgow museums, notably the Kelvingrove Art Gallery & Museum.

 Things to do in Glasgow: Day Trips from Glasgow

 Run out of things to do in Glasgow?
 If you have more time in Glasgow and want to venture further afield, there are even more things to do in Glasgow and its surrounds.
 If you are looking for a day trip or quick overnight trip, our top recommendations depending on your interests would be to visit a national park, take a trip to Edinburgh, or go on a whisky tasting tour.